bmkramer/crossref-members-affiliations/README.md

-# crossref-members-affiliations
-Coverage of affiliation data in Crossref
+# Coverage of affiliation data in Crossref

 Open science greatly benefits from the open availability of metadata on research output.
 Crossref members make a variety of metadata openly available to the research community.
 This facilitates analyzing and linking of research output, either by directly analyzing Crossref data or by integrating Crossref data in third-party applications.